inikep/lzbench/BUILD.md

 	make USER_CFLAGS="-march=native" USER_CXXFLAGS="-march=native"

+USER_CFLAGS, USER_CXXFLAGS and USER_LDFLAGS variables allow user to add
+or replace existing values of corresponding variables without completely replacing them.

-With certain, old compilers, systems or combintion some compressor may cause issues.
+With certain, old compilers, systems or combination some compressor may cause issues.
 Most of it should be chosen automatically but in case of problems, particular compressors can be excluded from build setting `DONT_BUILD_XXX` to 1, where `XXX` is target compressor, for example: